-Following landmarks were measured on 150 study models with an electronic digital: After obtaining the linear measurements and the ratio between the ICW and IMW, we compared our values with the Banker's hypothesis, the korkhause analysis and the McNamara criteria.
-Then, the ratio between IMW and ICW are calculated (IMW:ICW) to compare it with the Banker's hypothesis which suggested that if ratio between IMW: ICW = $1:1\pm0.5$ , it is a normal arch and if the ratio increases it is designated as deficient arch.
+After obtaining the linear measurements, we compared our values with the Banker's hypothesis, the korkhause analysis and the McNamara criteria.
+Then, the ratio between IMW and ICW are calculated (IMW:ICW) to compare it with the Banker's hypothesis which suggested that if ratio between IMW: ICW = $1:1\pm0.5$, it is a normal arch and if the ratio increases it is designated as deficient arch.

-The comparision is made with the Korkhause analysis by calculating the CMV i.e CMW = SI $\times 100/64$ .
+The comparision is made with the Korkhause analysis by calculating the CMV i.e CMW = SI X 100/64.
 It suggests that if the MMV is less than the CMV it is a deficient arch & if MMV> CMV then it is a normal arch.
-We also have taken into consideration the McNamara analysis which suggests maxillary arches with IMW $\leq 31$ mm = deficient arches, maxillary arches with IMW $\geq 36$ mm = normal arches.
+We also have taken into consideration the McNamara analysis which suggests maxillary arches with IMW \leq 31 mm = deficient arches, maxillary arches with IMW \geq 36 mm = normal arches.